PriyanshCloudKeeper/readme-testing/README.md

 #### Final Steps

 1.  **Assign Users/Groups**: In the **Assignments** tab, assign users or groups to the application.
 Once assigned, Okta will automatically start provisioning them to your Keycloak instance through the Axiom bridge.
-2. Verify the users and groups in keycloak
+2. Verify the users and groups in Keycloak

 ---